MobileRoboticsSkoltech/multi-azure-recorder/README.md

 │   └── imu.csv
 ...
 ```
-Every image name represents internal camera timestamp in __us__ from the start of every camera capturing process.
+Every image name represents internal camera timestamp in <ins>__microseconds__</ins> from the start of every camera capturing process.
 Although, the timestamps do not belong to a common clock source, they are synchronized with sub-millisecond precision by Azure hardware by default.
 More info [here](https://box.zhores.net/index.php/s/93B2QYPxoBMS3aY?path=%2Fazures_timesync_analysis).
 Leading zeros are used in names for better visibility and sorting.